sassoftware/sas-container-recipes/README.md

 # How To Quickly Build a SAS Viya 3.4 Image

-At the root level of this repository, there is a script called _build.sh_.
-Once you have cloned the _sassoftware/sas-container-recipes_ project, you can run _build.sh_ to quickly build a set of Docker images that represent a SAS Viya 3.4 image and a SAS Viya 3.4 image with a default user.
+A script named `build.sh` is at the root level.
+After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to quickly build a set of Docker images that represent a SAS Viya 3.4 image and a SAS Viya 3.4 image that includes a default user.

-The following example assumes that you are in the _$HOME/sas-container-recipes_ directory and that you want to add a demo user to allow you to log into SAS Studio when the container is running.
+The following example assumes that you are in the /$HOME/sas-container-recipes directory and a demo user is added.
+The demo user allows you to log on to SAS Studio when the container is running.

 ```
 cp /path/to/SAS_Viya_deployment_data.zip viya-programming/viya-single-container
 build.sh addons/auth-demo
 ```

-Running _build.sh_ will print what is happening to the console as well as to a file named _build_sas_container.log_.
+Running `build.sh` prints to the console and to a file named build_sas_container.log.

-When this example build completes, execute _docker images_ to see the images produced:
+After the build completes, execute `docker images` to see the images.
+Here is an example of the output:

 ```
 REPOSITORY                                 TAG                 IMAGE ID            CREATED             SIZE